Some posts contain compensated links. Please read this disclaimer for more info.

 Coupled with the white Posip and Grk on Korcula, this area has some of Croatia’s best wines.
 There are plenty of wine tours where you can discover more.
 Afterwards, head to Mali Ston for an oyster or three.

 Ah Korcula, the island home of the greatest traveller of them all, Marco Polo.
 Its exquisite Old Town is one of the great architectural gems of Europe.
 Actually, the streets are constructed in the shape of a fish.
 Not only does this maximise the breeze, but also it protects from the fierce Bura wind.

-Montenegro – UNESCO heritage of Kotor and luxury of Lustica Bay
+5. Montenegro – UNESCO heritage of Kotor and luxury of Lustica Bay

 Dubrovnik is not the only UNESCO World Heritage Site in the region.
 Just across the border in Montenegro is the magnificent Bay of Kotor.
 The delightful old town of Kotor is its heritage jewel.